ppiont/collab-canvas/.human/mylog.md

 - MCPs are OP
 - AI powers the ship but I've still gotta steer it.
 Could have avoided a lot of Supabase confusion, deployment and teardown if I'd spent a bit more time investigating things outside my knowledge zone.
 I initially thought its persistence was necessary, because I didn't understand PartyKit (Claude just argued convincingly for it).
 - Cursor "add Docs" with links functionality (shown by Zac(?)).
 Highly efficient.
 Cursor is inept at finding the most basic documentation online on its own.

+## RANDOM PROMPTS:

+One of our problems is that we aren't grouping shapes.
+Konva has a group functionality.
+Use the Kanva and Svelte MCPs to identify ways to implement implicit grouping (during multi-select) for performance improvements.
+Use taskmaster-ai to plan the approach and give me an executive summary for approval/modification.